Iven Austbø: Career

 Austbø began his senior career in Viking, where he got his debut on the top level in Norway in 2004.
 Austbø became Viking's first choice goalkeeper after Anthony Basso left the club in 2006, and remained the first choice for the rest of the season.
 When Viking brought Thomas Myhre home from Charlton in 2007, Austbø was put back on the bench.
 Wanting to play first team football, Austbø signed for Stabæk in 2008, but again found himself to be the second choice behind Jon Knudsen.
 He was sold to Sandefjord in 2011, where he was the club's first choice goalkeeper in Adeccoligaen for three seasons.
-After the 2013 season, he signed for Viking again.
-He retired after the 2021 season.
+After the 2013 season, he again signed with Viking, where he stayed until retiring after the 2021 season.